-At least once a week, I get a call from a client asking me what this documents means.
-The document I am referring to is called “Notice Of Ability To Return To Work“.
+At least once a week, I get a call from a client asking me what this document means.
+The document I am referring to is called “Notice of Ability To Return To Work “ in a workers compensation case.
 This is a form sent to an injured worker in Pennsylvania, required by Section 306(b) (3) of the PA Work Comp Act, informing an injured worker that the insurer has received medical evidence that the employee is able to return to work in some capacity.
 Whether it’s an insurance company doctor or a treating doctor, the insurer is almost always required to send this notice out if the physician deems the worker to be capable of work, with or without restrictions. (it is not required in some limited circumstances such as when a petition to modify is based on surveillance evidence showing an imputed earning power vs a change in medical condition).

 Many injured workers receive this notice and interpret it to mean that they are being asked to return to work.
 This is not the case.
 Standing alone, the Notice of Ability To Return To Work is simply what it says- a notice.
 If the Employer contends that it has work available within the physician’s restrictions, then it will usually send an official job offer letter, or at a minimum, make a call.